Latest Vermont Arts cancelations

 Farmers Night

-MONTPELIER – The Vermont State House will be closed all next week from close of business March 13 until Monday, March 23 at the earliest.
-The Farmers Night concert series has been cancelled for the remainder of the season.
+MONTPELIER – The Farmers Night concert series has been cancelled for the remainder of the season.

 Flynn Center for the Performing Arts

 BURLINGTON – The Flynn is canceling the remainder of its season through May 31.
-This means all events at the Flynn.
-This temporary closure affects all remaining performances and education programs.
 The Flynn will reevaluate the status of Burlington Discover Jazz Festival and its summer camps April 13.
 For information, for online to www.flynncenter.org.

 Green Mountain Film Festival